UCP Michigan operates two Assistive Technology Programs. Follow the links for more information on each of the programs.

 MICHIGAN ASSISTIVE TECHNOLOGY LOAN FUND

-Michigan Assistive Technology Loan Fund (MATLF) and Michigan Employment Loan Fund (MELF) are programs of United Cerebral Palsy of Michigan, which works in partnership with Adventure Credit Union, to provide loans.
+Michigan Assistive Technology Loan Fund (MATLF) and Michigan Employment Loan Fund (MELF) are programs of United Cerebral Palsy of Michigan, which works in partnership with Michigan State University Federal Credit Union (MSUFCU), to provide loans.
 They are funded through public and private donations, and started with grants from the United States Department of Education’s Rehabilitation Services Administration.

-The mission of MATLF supports the purchase of needed technology through low interest rates and loan guarantees and is a service partially supported through Michigan’s Assistive Technology Program (MATP).
+The mission of MATL supports the purchase of needed technology through low interest rates and loan guarantees and is a service partially supported through Michigan’s Assistive Technology Program (MATP).

 Assistive technology is defined as any item, piece of equipment, or device that enables an individual with a disability to improve individual independence and quality of life.